 Automation and Robotics engineering is a field of engineering that deals with the design and creation of robots.
 They use computers to manipulate and process robotic actions.
 These robots are then used in:

-Automated and Robotics engineers make use of knowledge from computer engineering, mechanical engineering, electrical engineering, biological mechanics, software engineering.
+Automated and Robotics engineers make use of knowledge from computer engineering, mechanical engineering, electrical engineering, biological mechanics, and software engineering.
 But this is not all.
-They also use control systems and information technologies to reduce the need for human labour in factories, offices and at home.
-Automation and Robotics engineering has indeed been crucial to the development of humanity and certainly, this will come with great responsibilities.
+They also use control systems and information technologies to reduce the need for human labour in factories, offices, and at home.
+Automation and Robotics engineering have indeed been crucial to the development of humanity and certainly, this will come with great responsibilities.

 Maruti Suzuki, Ashok Leyland, TATA, Apollo Tyres, Bajaj, Hero Honda, Hyundai, Toyota, Honda, Caterpillar, Escorts, Yamaha, Mahindra & Mahindra.

 DRDO, ISRO, Indian Railway, and also as a researcher in Institutes like IIT, IISC, BARC, etc.